apache/incubator-kie-kogito-examples/serverless-workflow-github-showcase/pr-checker-workflow/README.md

 **Please do not proceed any further if you haven't deployed the [GitHub](../github-service) and [Notification](../notification-service) services.**

-To make things easier for you, we left a script in this directory to generate the template files, build the application and the image, and then deploy it to your Kubernetes cluster.
+To make things easier there is a [script in this directory](deploy-kubernetes.sh) to generate the template files, build the application and the image, and then deploy it to your Kubernetes cluster.

 **IMPORTANT!** You **must** be authenticated to the target Kubernetes cluster as a **cluster administrator** for this script to work.

-You can run the script once and all the required files will be generated for you in the `kubernetes/base` directory, and the image will be published to your Quay.io account.
+You can run the script once and all the required files will be generated in the `kubernetes/base` directory, and the image will be published to your Quay.io account.

 Fill the value for the variables as shown below and run the script: